exordis/mkdocs-partial/docs/index.md

 ##### Markdown Extensions

-Mkdocs supports configuring  [markdown_extensions](https://www.mkdocs.org/user-guide/configuration/#markdown_extensions) to use [paths relative to current file](https://www.mkdocs.org/user-guide/configuration/#paths-relative-to-the-current-file-or-site).
+Mkdocs supports configuring  [markdown_extensions](https://www.mkdocs.org/user-guide/configuration/#markdown_extensions) to use [paths relative docs_dir](https://www.mkdocs.org/user-guide/configuration/#paths-relative-to-the-current-file-or-site).

-It does not work for `docs_package` handled pages as they are generated from `mkdocs` perspective thus and not have path on file system, while `markdown_extensions` like `pymdownx.snippets` lookup files on file system.
+It does not work for `docs_package` handled pages as they are generated from `mkdocs` perspective thus and not have path on file system path relative to `docs_dir`.

-To have same logic as for files statically by mkdocs, if `docs_package` is used with `mkdocs.yml` it extends config with `!docs_package_relative` tag, that expands to path of current page if it is handled with the plugin.
+To have same logic as for files statically by mkdocs, if `docs_package` is used with `mkdocs.yml` it extends config with `!docs_package_relative` tag, that expands to path of current page package root (if page is not handled by `docs_package` it resolves to non-existing directory).

 ``` yaml
 markdown_extensions: